Your browser is not supported or outdated so some features of the site might not be available.

 Compared To Other TVs

 The Samsung Q80B is a good overall TV that performs well in bright rooms thanks to its excellent peak brightness.
 It's a good choice if you need the wide viewing angle for a wide seating arrangement or want to use it as a PC monitor.
 It also has great gaming features like HDMI 2.1 bandwidth and VRR support.
-However, its lacking in dark room performance as blacks look gray, and there's blooming around bright objects.
-The Samsung QN85B QLED is a better TV that costs just a little bit more, and you can get other more budget-friendly TVs with better value.
+However, it lacks dark room performance as blacks look gray, and there's blooming around bright objects.
+The Samsung QN85B QLED is a better TV that costs just a little bit more, and even its successor, the Samsung Q80C QLED, improves in a few areas, like the contrast.
+If those TVs don't interest you, you can get other more budget-friendly TVs with better value, like the Hisense U6/U6H.

 See our recommendations for the best TVs for sports, the best TVs for bright rooms, and the best TVs to use as a PC monitor.